nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/PPP_AT_commands.rst

    :local:
    :depth: 2

-This page describes PPP-related AT commands.
+This page describes AT commands related to the Point-to-Point Protocol (PPP).

 Control PPP #XPPP
 =================